cr7258/cloud-native-tutorial/kubernetes/chapter04/README.md

 ### Readiness Probes

-Readiness probes are used to let kubelet know when the application is ready to accept new traffic.
-A primary use case for readiness probes is directing traffic to deployments behind a service.
+**Readiness probes are used to let kube-proxy know when the application is ready to accept new traffic.** A primary use case for readiness probes is directing traffic to deployments behind a service.

 ![](https://chengzw258.oss-cn-beijing.aliyuncs.com/Article/0_AvaYbgMkeHJ0Pis8.gif)

 ### Liveness Probes

-Liveness probes are used to restart unhealthy containers.
-The kubelet periodically pings the liveness probe, determines the health, and kills the pod if it fails the liveness check.
+**Liveness probes are used to restart unhealthy containers.** The kubelet periodically pings the liveness probe, determines the health, and kills the pod if it fails the liveness check.

 ![](https://chengzw258.oss-cn-beijing.aliyuncs.com/Article/0_yicsIyLNZJlDlIsf.gif)